smarini/tardis-phylogenetics/README.md

 params.wtem = 1
 params.distopt = "max"
 ```
-Settable parameters in the config file are: params.data_set (name of the data set), params.nsamples (number of genomes in the subsample), params.gensize (size of the generation per batch, see [below](#batches), default 1 batch), params.nbatches (number of batches, see below), params.ncores (number of cores for parallel computing), params.ngenerations (number of generations), params.fracnew (fraction of newly generated individuals per generation), params.fracevolved (fraction of evolved individuals per generation), params.fracelite (fraction of elite individuals per generation; elite individuals are the ones with the highest fitness, to be copied as they are in the new generation), params.wdiv (weight of the genomic diversity), params.wtem (weight of the time distribution), params.distopt (target of genomic diversity optimization, "max", "median", or "mean" of the initial population).
+Settable parameters in the config file are: params.data_set (name of the data set), params.nsamples (number of genomes in the subsample), params.gensize (size of the generation per batch, see [below](#batches), default 1 batch), params.nbatches (number of batches, see below), params.ncores (number of cores for parallel computing), params.ngenerations (number of generations), params.fracnew (fraction of newly generated individuals per generation), params.fracevolved (fraction of evolved individuals per generation), params.fracelite (fraction of elite individuals per generation; elite individuals are the ones with the highest fitness, to be copied as they are in the new generation), params.wdiv (weight of the genetic diversity), params.wtem (weight of the time distribution), params.distopt (target of genetic diversity optimization, "max", "median", or "mean" of the initial population).

 ### HPC and resource allocation
 The default NextFlow execution profile (option -p) is "local", which uses the local machine directly.
 In an HPC environment, you can use the "small" (5 GB), "medium" (30 GB), or "large" (128 GB) profiles, which assume the presence of the SLURM scheduler.